 Hello fellow readers,

-One of my favorite vines is the Sweet Autumn Clematis in her glory this time of year with a plethora of tiny white blooms from August through September that looks like a snowdrift and smells heavenly.
-Once the blooms are spent, a silvery blanket of seed heads follows contrasting beautifully with the dark, almost blue-green leaves.
+One of my favorite vines is the Sweet Autumn Clematis in her glory this time of year.
+With a plethora of tiny white blooms from August through September, she looks like a snowdrift and smells heavenly.
+Once the flowers fade, a silvery blanket of seed heads follows contrasting beautifully with the dark, almost blue-green leaves.
 Much to dear Curt’s dislike, I let this beauty scramble up the screened porch stairs and make its way onto the screens themselves.
-It’s true, you may have to tiptoe around to exit from the porch to the outside; a path rarely taken not because of the sweetie.
-I just love the fragrance brought in by the cooler evening breeze as I snag the last of the seasons porch campouts on the futon.
+It’s true; you may have to tiptoe around to exit from the porch to the outside; a path rarely took not because of the sweetie.
+I love the fragrance brought in by the cooler evening breeze as I snag the last of the season’s porch campouts on the futon.

 I often recommend Sweet Autumn Clematis to replace wisteria or trumpet vines folks start out loving.
-Until their deck or pergola is destroyed by the strength of their woody vines.
-My favored climber is equally ambitious, growing 20 feet a season, but is really a softie.
+Until the strength of their woody vines destroys their deck or pergola.
+My favored climber is equally ambitious, growing twenty feet a season, but is a real softie.
 Her soft wooded nature won’t harm rails or screens for that matter.
-Plus, she blooms on new wood so size can easily be managed without missing out on glorious blooms.
-Each year when dormant, I cut her down to about a foot above ground.
+Plus, she blooms on new wood so you can easily manage her size without missing out on glorious blooms.
+Each year when dormant, I cut her down to about a foot above the ground.
 But if you have a pergola you are looking to cover, let her run.
 I’ve even let her scramble as a ground cover with great success.
-Like all clematis she’s not considered deer resistant; listed as Occasionally Severely Damaged, though I haven’t had Bambi interfere.
+Like all clematis, she’s not deer resistant, listed as Occasionally Severely Damaged, though I haven’t had Bambi interfere.
 Unless the ambitious nature allows for nibbles to go unnoticed.